 If you're travelling with kids try Aqualandia, Europe's largest water park, or big brash Terra Mitica, Benidorm's thumping theme park.
 Or for the whole family, maybe a sailing day trip or two?
 Or a visit to Terra Natura, a cross between a zoo and a theme park?

 - Casa del Maco is one of the best places to stay on the Costa Blanca for families, a rustic, elegant hotel surrounded by olive groves, almond orchards and vineyards - so make as much noise as you like!

 For fishing village chic

 - If you choose Altea, consider staying at La Serena, which is right in the heart of Altea's old town, yet also has lovely sea views - it's only three blocks from the beach.
-La Serena is also one of the best places to stay on the Costa Blanca for foodies.
-Their restaurant is part of the "Slow Food" movement, serving very locally sourced ingredients and running their own bread and pasta making courses.
+It's also perfect if you're looking for romance - there are only 12 rooms and no chlidren in sight!

 - If you're not too fussed with being right on the beach stay at the Hospes Amérigo which is good for a bit of modern, city break glamour.
 This chic hotel offers gourmet cuisine and poolside pampering, with stunning views of Santa Barbara Castle, and it's only 300 metres from the beach.

 - Caro Hotel is a five Star luxury boutique in old town Valencia.
 Enormous neutral rooms and mezzanines with sumptuous beds and sky light windows.
 An excellent Mediterranean restaurant and lively roof top terrace bar.

 - This restored palace nestles in the pulse of the city - in the swish L'Eixample district.
 Hospes Palau de la Mar provides an oasis of calm - spa relaxation and gourmet delights - with its immaculately chic furnishings.